FlatFilers/platform-sdk-starter/README.md

 Visit [the Guides](https://flatfile.com/docs/guides/) to learn more about using Flatfile and the Platform SDK Starter.

-This readme is intended to provide convienient object reference definitions.

 ## Getting Started

 Visit [CLI quickstart](https://flatfile.com/docs/get-started/quickstart/) and follow instructions to sign up for a Flatfile account and run this code locally.